Second Vynnychenko government

 The second government was organized by Volodymyr Vynnychenko after Dmytro Doroshenko government of which was confirmed on August 14, resigned on August 18.
 Many ministers picked by Doroshenko were left at their positions, while other ministries were filled by Social-Democrats.
 The new Secretariat was confirmed by the Russian Provisional Government on September 1.

-Designation of the government portfolios by parties (in parenthesis - after the III Universal on November 20):
+Designation of the government portfolios by parties (in parentheses - after the III Universal on November 20):